martonbognar/vcdvis/README.md

 Running `./vcdvis.py ascii -start_tick 131890ns -end_tick 132234ns` will visualize the selected signals
 between the two specified timestamps (you can get these timestamps from GTKWave for example).

-## config.json
+## Configuration

+The cli uses a json configuration file that defaults to `./config.json`.
-The following fields can be set in the config file:
+The following fields can be set:

 - `file_path`: the path to the VCD file (can be overwritten by the command line argument `-f`)
 - `clk_signal`: the name of the signal that should be considered the system clock